wkrzywiec/wkrzywiec.github.io/content/posts/049_java-series-flatmap/index.md

 ```java
 public record Parent(List<Child> childs) {}
 ```
 They can represent entities from a database or data transfer objects (DTOs).
-In general they're used to structure data.
+In general, they're used to structure data.
 Let's say that we got the list of `Parent` objects, but we want to operate on a list of all `Child` that are part of the `Parent`.
-How we could extract `Child` objects from all `Parent` objects and combine into a single list?
+How we could extract `Child` objects from all `Parent` objects and combine them into a single list?
 The naive approach would be to use a loop:

 ```java
 List<Child> children = new ArrayList<>();